About Wellington Hall Academy

 About Our School

-Wellington Hall is a vibrant private elementary school, registered and approved for operation by the the Ministry of Education of Ontario.
+Wellington Hall is a vibrant private elementary school, registered with the Ministry of Education of Ontario.
 We are a member of the Ontario Federation of Independent Schools.

 We opened our doors in 1995 with the idea that a small school can create big opportunities for children.
-Small class size and a devotion to individual attention to student needs result in a warm, enjoyable learning experience for students in grades pre-kindergarten through eight.
+Small class sizes and a devotion to individual attention to student needs result in a warm, enjoyable learning experience for students pre-kindergarten through grade eight.

-The classwork covers a broad academic curriculum as well as music, drama, the arts, French as a second language, and physical education.
+The classwork covers a broad academic curriculum as well as music, drama, visual arts, French as a second language, outdoor education, and physical education.

-For over 25 years, Wellington Hall families have enjoyed the rewards of progressive education in a warm, personal environment.
+For over 28 years, Wellington Hall families have enjoyed the rewards of progressive education in an inclusive, safe environment.

 How We Learn

-Our Classroom – Our school community is diverse in many ways, and the immersion we provide students enables them to see value in others and themselves.
-Our academic program pushes our students to achieve levels that they never thought were possible.
+Our Classroom – Our school community is diverse in many ways, and the experience we provide students enables them to see value in others and themselves.
+Our academic program pushes our students to achieve levels that they never thought possible.
 We also teach more than just academics at WHA; students learn new ways of thinking and approaching problems.
-Our small school provides much opportunity for learning to work with others and to develop leadership skills.
+Our small school provides much opportunity for setting and meeting goals, learning to work with others, and developing leadership skills.

 Our Playground – An important aspect of our educational philosophy is engagement – both mental and physical.
 Our students are encouraged to play, discover, and explore their interests; they develop a strong desire to challenge themselves.
 This foundation fosters a love of learning and a contagious pursuit that has our students excited to come to school.
 We also know that movement and time in the outdoors is essential to good physical and mental health.
 Students have ample time outdoors on the beautiful grounds of Ignatius Jesuit Centre, including two recesses per day, outdoor physical education, and nature walks.